lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - *syntax on*
 - *colorscheme Tomorrow-Night # love this theme*

-Let's add the [Menlo](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) fonts and add this line:
+Now let's download the [Menlo](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) fonts and add this line:

 - *set guifont=Menlo\ Regular:h17 # change size to your liking*